temrage/uninstall_school_spyware/README.md

 This guide will help you remove the **Securly** proxy by deleting related certificates and resetting the `AutoConfigURL` registry entry.

 ### 🚨 Before You Begin
 1. **Google Chrome users:** Immediately sign out of your school browser profile!
-Syncing the browser profile can force-install the Securly extension and make Chrome "managed by your organization," allowing schools to monitor your browsing history.
+Syncing the browser profile will force-install the Securly extension and make Chrome "managed by your organization," allowing schools to monitor your browsing history.
    - For better privacy, consider switching to open-source browsers like **Brave**, **Firefox**, or **LibreWolf**.

 ### 🛠️ Steps to Remove Securly